 - Adaptational Villainy:

-- Though still more or less a good pony, Twilight is more open to extreme solutions, like threatening to have Starlight brainwash her friend, if they can not get past their personnel issues.
+- Though still more or less a good pony, Twilight is more open to extreme solutions, like threatening to have Starlight brainwash her friend, if she cannot get past her personal issues.

-- The first episode reveals that Shinning Armor (with help from Twilight) made a Deal with the Devil to make Princess Candace love him.
+- The first episode reveals that Shining Armor (with help from Twilight) made a Deal with the Devil to make Princess Candace love him.